codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 	}

 This model works with data from the ``jobs`` table, and returns all results as an instance of ``App\Entities\Job``.
-When you need to persist that record to the database, you will need to either write custom methods or use the model's ``save()`` method to inspect the class, grab any public and private properties, and save them to the database::
+When you need to persist that record to the database, you will need to either write custom methods, or use the model's ``save()`` method to inspect the class, grab any public and private properties, and save them to the database::

 	// Retrieve a Job instance